usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     or asterisks.
 Once the routine has been called with hFld set to the desired fluids, a space can be sent for all other calls that use the same fluid(s).
 For a predefined mixture, the extension ".mix" must be included.
-If the composition is included in the hFld variable, or if a predefined mixture is selected, the composition will be returned in the zm array (on a molar or mass basis depending on iMass).
+If the composition is included in the hFld variable, or if a predefined mixture is selected, the composition will be returned in the z array (on a molar or mass basis depending on iMass).
-    That composition (or other compositions) must be sent in zm in all subsequent calls to this routine.
+    That composition (or other compositions) must be sent in z in all subsequent calls to this routine.
     See subroutines SETFLUIDS and SETMIXTURE further below for additional information and examples.

     *Note*:  The speed of the program will be increased (sometimes substantially) if you call this routine